 Beyond visitors reading blog posts when they come to your website, visitors will also share content through social media, by emailing a link to a friend or business contact.
 There is also the potential for another writer to include a mention and link to your blog post in a blog post on some other website.

 The opportunity for developing a growing number of inbound links will be directly influenced by how well you do in promoting your blog posts.
-Sharing your posts with a link on Twitter, Facebook, LinkedIn, Google+, Pinterest and other social media platforms will build visibility, incoming links and website traffic.
+Sharing your posts with a link on Twitter, Facebook, Instagram, LinkedIn, Google+, Pinterest and other social media platforms will build visibility, incoming links and website traffic.

 Having of social sharing buttons in your blog will also encourage people to share your content directly from your website.
 Including social sharing buttons in your email campaigns will encourage subscribers to share your email content.
-Sharing your blog content on bookmarking to sites such as Reddit, StumbleUpon and Delicious can also be used to generate links and visitors.

 Blog posts also provide a significant opportunity for your website to rank for a wide range of keywords relevant to your business.
 As the number of posts on your blog increases so do the number of new keywords that search engines will find within your blog posts.
 Over time your blog posts can begin to gain higher rankings for a broader array of less competitive long tail keywords.
 This will generate more links and bring more traffic to your site.